ayo-codes/ChurchViews-Hapi/readme.md

 version 0.5.0
 - created an easier way to switch between db Stores
 - created test for denomination-mem-store and denomination json-store
+- installed mongoose to use with mongo
+- created user-mongo-store and tested it
+- updated tests to allow for mongo generated fields